matrix-org/synapse/CONTRIBUTING.md

 For example, a fix in PR #1234 would have its changelog entry in `changelog.d/1234.bugfix`, and contain content like:

-> The security levels of Florbs are now validated when received over
+> The security levels of Florbs are now validated when received
 > via the `/federation/florb` endpoint.
 Contributed by Jane Matrix.

 If there are multiple pull requests involved in a single bugfix/feature/etc,